23 November 2018

 - 66 Song Download for the 17-Note Kalimba in C

 "Easy Christmas Carols" is a simple PDF file, with live links to the MP3 files - that is, an ebook, modern and convenient.
 The "66 Songs Download" is currently (December 2018) a ZIP file - ie, a somewhat clunky product that requires you to know how to download and unpack ZIP files.
-By the way, the "66 Songs" ZIP file download will soon be replaced two two PDF ebooks: "44 Beginner Songs for 17-Note Kalimba in C" and "33 Intermediate Songs for 17-Note Kalimba in C." Expect these in January 2019, complete with recordings for most songs.
+By the way, the "66 Songs" ZIP file download will soon be replaced by two PDF ebooks: "44 Beginner Songs for 17-Note Kalimba in C" and "33 Intermediate Songs for 17-Note Kalimba in C." Expect these in January 2019, complete with recordings for most songs.

 I hope this explains both the confusing situation with the 17-Note kalimbas and what you can do about it.
 It seems to me you have several choices: